 All of us at the Gallery are taking a short break over Christmas and New Year, we will be back again for business as usual January 8th 2017.
 Until then, have a Merry Christmas and fun and relaxing New Year’s.

-I just returned from Melbourne where I went to watch the judging of the Australian Professional Photography Awards (APPAs) where I managed to achieve 3 Silver awards… Of course I submitted 4 Gold with distinction images (at least in my mind), but something happened to them on the way over and they transformed to three silvers and one bombed out completely at 78 (No award, Silver award starts at 80 points).
+I just returned from Melbourne where I went to watch the judging of the Australian Professional Photography Awards (APPAs) where I managed to achieve 3 Silver awards… Of course I submitted 4 Gold with distinction images from one of my many trips to Bhutan, but something happened to them on the way over and they transformed to three silvers and one bombed out completely at 78 (No award, Silver award starts at 80 points).

 The judging was certainly fierce, and there were no free rides handed out.
 I look back on many of my past entries that got easy silvers, and I doubt they would even get a look in now.
 I think that really shows how the standard of photography in Australia has risen, my own with it I hope, and the competition is now very intense.